Breaking the Cycle: Strategies to Stop Emotional Eating

 Sadness or Loneliness

-Eating can provide temporary comfort or distraction from feelings that are oftentimes negative.
-Feelings like isolation, sadness, or a lack of connection with others.
+Eating can be quite comforting or a way of escaping from feelings which are mostly negative.
+Other feelings may include isolation, sadness or the lack of connection with others.

 Celebration or Reward